Steve Konchalski: Career

 Konchalski was inducted into the Canadian Basketball Hall of Fame as a coach in 1993, the Acadia Sports Hall of Fame as an athlete in 1994, the St. Francis Xavier University Sports Hall of Fame as a builder in 2001 and the Nova Scotia Sports Hall of Fame in 2007.
 In 1999, he was the recipient of the Frank Baldwin Award for dedication to basketball in Nova Scotia.

 In 2010, Konchalski received the Jean-Marie De Koninck Coaching Excellence Award, which is being given to an "individual who has made an outstanding contribution to university sport as demonstrated by long-term commitment and leadership as a coach at the local, provincial, national and/or international levels of Canadian university sport."

 In November 2017, the main gymnasium at the StFX Oland Centre was named "Coach K Court" in honor of Konchalski.
-In March 2019, it was announced that he would retire in 2021 and that Tyrell Vernon had been hired to serve as an associate coach before taking over the head coaching job for the 2021-22 season.
+In March 2019, it was announced that he would retire in 2021 and that Tyrell Vernon had been hired to serve as an associate coach before taking over the head coaching job for the 2021–22 season.
 He ended his 46-year coaching career at St. Francis Xavier University with a total of 919 wins in 1495 games.
 After his final game in March 2021 it was announced that the annual exhibition X-Men Invitational tournament would be named the Coach K Invitational.

 On February 17, 2022, Konchalski was appointed as Senior Advisor of Basketball Operations of the Newfoundland Growlers, a professional team competing in the Canadian Elite Basketball League (CEBL).
+On February 15, 2023, he joined CEBL's Calgary Surge as Senior Advisor.